vmware-archive/container-tracer/docs/tracer-node.md

 # tracer-node overview
 ![tracer-node](tracer-node.png)
 ## Architecture
-The `tracer-node` module provides the main trace-kube functionality for containers tracing.
+The `tracer-node` module provides the main container-tracer functionality for containers tracing.
 It has these main components:
 - A REST API, used to interact with the tracer on that node.
-Look at [REST API](trace-kube-api.md) for description of the API.
+Look at [REST API](container-tracer-api.md) for description of the API.
 - Logic for auto-discovery of all pods running on the node.
 Two different approaches are used for this auto-discovery:
     - Using the CRI API.
-This is the preferred approach, when trace-kube runs in a Kubernetes context.
+This is the preferred approach, when container-tracer runs in a Kubernetes context.
     - Using the information from `/proc` file system on the host.
 If the CRI API is not available, this logic is used.
 - An in-memory database with all pods and containers running on the node.
 For each container, a list of PIDs is stored into the database, as seen in the host PID namespace.
-- A list of [trace-hooks](trace-kube-hooks.md), available in the `tracer-node`.
+- A list of [trace-hooks](container-tracer-hooks.md), available in the `tracer-node`.
 - An in-memory database with configured trace sessions.
 A trace session is a set of containers, trace hook and trace parameters which has a state - running or stopped.
 When running, the trace hook is attached to the specified containers.